ksavage-work/wonderw1/maze.md

 scene.cameraFollowSprite(mySprite)
 ```
 ## Step 7 : Create End Position
-Go back to your tile map and choose a new tile from the Gallery to be the end location of the maze.
+Go back to your tilemap and choose a new tile from the Gallery to be the end location of the maze.
 Place it where you want the end of the maze to be.
 Now, drag a ``||scene: on sprite of kind overlaps||`` block into the workspace.
 This will **NOT** go into the ``||loops:on start||`` block.
 Click on the grey tile and select the End tile that you chose.
 Get a ``||game: game over||`` block and put it inside the ``||scene: on sprite of kind overlaps||`` block.
 Switch to **WIN** .